by Lawrence Gipe

 About the author:

-Lawrence Gipe is an artist, art professor and writer living in Oakland.
+Lawrence Gipe is an artist, writer and associate professor of art at the University of Arizona.
 His painting and drawings have been shown in more than 50 solo exhibitions in the U.S. and Europe.